carloocchiena/blackhat_python_book_code/Chapter 9/README.md

 - `cred_server.py` requires manual approval by firewall on Win10, so it is currently of little use.

-- as a personal opinion, this section of the book seems outdated already for the publication date of the book.
+- As a personal opinion, this section of the book seems outdated already for the publication date of the book.